carpentries-incubator/life-sciences-workshop/_episodes/07-spreadsheets-guiding-principles.md

 Note that the focus of this section is on those situations where data analysis is confined to a spreadsheet.
 It is *not* guidance on how to prepare data for code-based analysis.

 Using spreadsheets in accordance with established best-practice may at times seem burdensome and quite different.
-But it doesn’t have to be an overnight switch.
+But it doesn't have to be an overnight switch.
 The key aim is to ensure that either a human or a computer can understand the data at a later date.
 Spreadsheets are rarely a one-time creation, and avoiding clutter, noise and ambiguity is key to future use.

 ### Raw means raw